IBM-Bluemix-Docs/mass-data-migration/set-up-device.md

 ## Device overview
 {: #device-overview}

-The following image shows the main areas of the {{site.data.keyword.mdms_short}} device.
+Your {{site.data.keyword.mdms_short}} device arrives pre-configured and ready to connect to your network.
+The following image shows the main areas of the device.

 <a href="https://{DomainName}/docs/api/content/mass-data-migration/images/mdms-device-rj45.svg">
   <img src="images/mdms-device-rj45.svg" alt="Top-down view of the Mass Data Migration device">